pivlab/pivlab-website/team/index.md

 ## Alumni

-These are past members of the lab, and who have made great contributions to the lab's goals, and will be missed!
+We are deeply grateful to the past members of the lab, who have made significant contributions towards achieving the lab's goals.
+They will be greatly missed!

 {% include list.html data="members" component="portrait" filters="group: alum" style="small" %}